tim-smart/droff/README.md

 const commands = client.useSlashCommands();

-// Global commands are for every guild commands
+// Global commands are for every guild.
+// They can take up to an hour to show up. commands
   .global({
     name: "hello",